Satisfiability of Modal Inclusion Logic: Lax and Strict Semantics: Conclusion

 \section{Conclusion}

 We have compared the strict and lax variants of team semantics from the perspective of satisfiability problems for modal inclusion logic \Minc.
-Interestingly, the problems differ in complexity.
-Strict semantics leads to \NEXPTIME-completeness, while lax semantics gives completeness for \EXPTIME.
-For the journal version we plan to include a stronger polynomial-time reduction result for the $\EXPTIME$ lower bound of \MinclaxSAT.
-In the future it will be interesting to study model checking problems for \Minc under strict and lax semantics.
-Also, the complexity of validity problems for \Minc and, related to this, proof-theoretic properties of the logic remain to be investigated.
+Interestingly, the problems do not differ in their complexities.
+Both lead to completeness for the class \EXPTIME under strong $\leqpm$-reductions.
+We have seen how the restrictions of the structures to binary trees allows for an increase in complexity, that is, for strict semantics the problem becomes $\NEXPTIME$-complete.
+For further research it is left open to classify the complexity of the lax version under these specific type of structures.

-\textbf{Acknowledgements.} The authors thank the anonymous referees for their comments.
+\textbf{Acknowledgements.} The second author acknowledges support from the ERC project 647289 ``CODA" and Jenny and Antti Wihuri Foundation.
 The third author is supported by DFG grant ME 4279/1-1.
-The second author acknowledges support from Jenny and Antti Wihuri Foundation.